slamora/brackets-wiki/Preview-Images-Research.md

 Motivation for this document is to enable a educated decision on trade offs that have to be made when introducing API changes to enable displaying an image in place of the  main editor.

-The problem to be solved is that so all documents in Brackets so far have always been text documents that use a code mirror instance to manage state and view.
-Thus the Document and Editor classes make assumptions such that it is always possible to call getText() documents and that every editor is always a codemirror instance tied to a text document.
+The problem is that documents in Brackets have always been text documents with a code mirror instance to manage state and view.
+Thus the Document and Editor classes make assumptions every document is a text document.

 To complete the  [_Preview Images_ user story](https://trello.com/c/l9AcILkC/24-8-preview-images) Brackets needs to show a simple view ( a very simple HTML document ) in place of a code mirror instance.